<?xml version="1.0" encoding="utf-8"?>

 <entry>

-<link rel="alternate" type="text/html" href="http://earreverends.com/notes/weng-weng-regularly-scheduled-program/" />
+<link rel="alternate" type="text/html" href="https://earreverends.com/notes/your-music-library-is-the-medium/" />

 <author>